Howtobeahumanbeing/Howtobeahumanbeing/README.md

  <p align="center">
   ENG/PT/ES ─  Black Latino
 <p align="center">
-Use it/its on me PLEASEE im an it loud and proud
+Use it/its on me PLEASEE im an it loud and proud, all pronouns are actually okay i just have some preferences
 <p align="center">
 <img src="https://files.catbox.moe/rynhga.webp" /></p>